koolboks/DAMI_CHATBOT/bubble_instruction.md

          }'
 ```

 This concludes the documentation for connecting your chatbot web application to a Bubble chat template.
-Follow these steps to set up and integrate your front end with the Bubble back end.
+Follow these steps to set up and integrate your front end with the Bubble Front end.
 ```